Skip to content

 What strategies have Seequent implemented to create a more inclusive and diverse recruitment process?

-We do a number of targeted activites to ensure we’re supportive and inclusive.
+We do a number of targeted activities to ensure we’re supportive and inclusive.

 Having role models within the organisation is really important.
 Three of our six executives are female – so they set a really good example.